Perquisite (musician): Biography

 In 2012 Perquisite met singer Kris Berry at a weekly jam session in Amsterdam.
 They started writing songs together and decided to release an album.
 Joint effort 'Lovestruck Puzzles' was released in September 2013 via Unexpected Records.

 Late 2015 Perquisite was invited to function as a judge for performances by students at the Conservatory in Enschede.
 There he first met Jeangu Macrooy, with whom a musical collaboration kicked off.
 Jeangu was signed to Unexpected Records and his debut EP 'Brave Enough', produced by Perquisite, was released in April 2016.
 The next year debut album 'High On You' was released, which was nominated for the Edison Pop in the category 'Best Album', followed by Jeangu's second album 'Horizon'.
 Both were produced and co-written by Perquisite.
-The Dutch entry for the Eurovision Song Contest 2020, Jeangu Macrooy's 'Grow', was also produced by Perquisite.
-The Eurovision Song Contest 2020 was cancelled due to Covid-19, but Jeangu Macrooy will be performing at the Eurovision Song Contest 2021 with the new song 'Birth Of A New Age', that was written and produced by Jeangu and Perquisite.
-Perquisite will also act as creative supervisor for Jeangu's performance in the finals on May 22, 2021 in Rotterdam.
+Besides this, both Dutch submissions for the Eurovision Song Contest 2020 and Eurovision Song Contest 2021, Jeangu Macrooy's 'Grow' and 'Birth Of A New Age', were produced by Perquisite.
+The Eurovision Song Contest 2020 was cancelled due to Covid-19; the reason why Jeangu Macrrooy participated twice.
+'Birth Of A New Age' was written and produced by Jeangu Macrooy and Perquisite and was picked up by the New York Times.

 Besides his career as an artist/producer/composer, Perquisite has been running his own record label Unexpected Records since 2001.
 He has also been responsible for the management of Pete Philly & Perquisite and Kris Berry & Perquisite and is currently managing Jeangu Macrooy.
 Also, he was a member of the board of Dutch copyright organisation BUMA/STEMRA from 2013 until 2018.
 In 2015 Perquisite and a number of other musicians (including Tjeerd Bomhof, Torre Florim and Arriën Molema) established BAM!, the Dutch Songwriters Society, for which he became the first chairman, from 2015 until 2020.